 If there is one concept that defines the BOWS trading system, it is the Bone Zone.
 The Bone Zone is the shaded area between the 9 EMA and 20 EMA on your chart.
 On the 5-minute chart, it is the pullback entry zone for day trades.
 On the daily chart, it is the pullback entry zone for swing trades.
 On the weekly chart, it signals longer-term reversals.

+Here is why it works.
 When a stock is trending, the 9 EMA leads and the 20 EMA trails.
-The space between them represents healthy momentum.
+The space between them represents healthy momentum — not too extended, not too weak.
 When price pulls back into this zone on decreasing volume, institutional buyers step in.
+They are buying at fair value within the trend.
 When a green candle prints inside the Bone Zone, that is your confirmation that buyers have taken control again.

 You will see the Bone Zone referenced in every strategy guide on this page.
 It is the thread that connects the ORB, the first pullback, the VWAP trade, and the swing trading setups.
 Learn it.
 Trust it.
 It is the single biggest edge I teach.